cessiumbrain/GPT-Chatbot-Server/readme.md

 # to do
-[ ] the credentials file isn't being created in the server
+[x] the credentials file isn't being created in the server [ ] get training script from master branch

+# done